Consensys/doc.goquorum/docs/Reference/APIs/ContractExtensionAPIs.md

 * `toExtend`: address of the private contract which is being extended to the new node
 * `newRecipientPtmPublicKey`: Tessera public key of the recipient node
-* `recipientAddress`: ethereum addresses which will accept the contract extension in the recipient node
+* `recipientAddress`: Ethereum addresses which will accept the contract extension in the recipient node
 * `txArgs`: standard transaction arguments with `privateFor` info of both nodes involved in contract extension

 #### Returns